JaKooLit/Debian-Hyprland/README.md

 - ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
 You can also install non-free drivers if required.
 Edit install-scripts/nvidia.sh and change the nvidia stuff's if required

 ### 🔔 NOTICE TO UBUNTU USERS ###
-- I have only tested on Ubuntu 23.10.
-Not sure if it works on older ubuntu as Hyprland needs an updated wayland libraries
+- You can use this installer.
+However, I have only tested on Ubuntu 23.10.
+Not sure if it works on older ubuntu as Hyprland needs an updated wayland libraries.
+For sure wont work in any Ubuntu LTS.
-- you can use this installer.

 - For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
 Delete all packages in nvidia_pkg except libva-wayland2 and nvidia-vaapi-driver and uncomment/remove # before sudo ubuntu-drivers install.
 You also need to delete or simply just add # in the lines 43 and 44  echo "## for nvidia... and echo "deb ...........

 ### 📷 Screenshots click to enlarge